 Fruit teas are tricky as they’re strong enough, but the sweetness is sharp, resulting in a sour taste when combined with milk.

 Here are some great herbal teas to enjoy without milk.

 If you like the idea of milk in tea, a lot of its appeal has to do with its creaminess, especially when it comes to complementing those stronger flavors.

 But does that mean cream works just as well?
 Let’s find out.

-Back to merry England and there is a popular item called a ‘cream tea’ but beware!
-This is about the whole afternoon, with scones, cream and jelly.
-They don’t actually put cream in the tea.
+Back to merry England, a popular item called a ‘cream tea’ but beware!
+This is about the whole afternoon, with scones, cream, and jelly.
+They don’t put cream in the tea.

 In the northwest German region of East Friesland, you might encounter something called East Frisian tea.
 It’s a small serving of strongly brewed Assam, about the size of an espresso shot.
 To this is added heavy cream and sugar.